Pancake Day or Shrove Tuesday

-- Eat your pancake as a 'snack or meal', rather than as a dessert following a meal.
-As a dessert it is too much carb to process
+- Eat your pancake as a ‘snack or meal’, rather than as a dessert following a meal.
+As a dessert it is too many carbs to process

 - Try to make your pancakes as thin as possible, like crêpes

-- Cook your pancakes in butter or oil rather than low fat cooking sprays such as Frylight to increase the fat content
+- Cook your pancakes in real butter or coconut oil rather than low-fat cooking sprays such as Frylight to increase the natural fat content

 - Decide which type of flour to use (see table below)